 Personally, I like telephoto lenses for landscape photography.
 I’ve known that for a while.
 But it wasn’t until looking at my old photos that I realized just how many of my landscapes have a telephoto perspective.

 Specifically, looking at my best 40 landscape photos, I took 15 with a telephoto lens, 21 with a wide-angle, and 4 with a medium lens.
 I clearly like wide angles, as most landscape photographers do, but more telephotos made it into the mix than I had expected.
 That realization was a major stepping stone in my decision to get one that was as good as possible.

-Any time that you have the opportunity to test out a lens – even if it’s not one that you expect to be useful – go for it.
-Chances are very good that you’ll learn something valuable.
+Any time that you have the opportunity to test out a lens – even if it’s not one you expect to be useful – go for it.
+Chances are good that you’ll learn something valuable.

 Instead, bring it on a landscape photography outing.
 Rely on it.
 Use it as if it is your only tool for the job.

 Sometimes, you should just go with your gut.
 If you can’t figure out which lens to pick, the simplest answer is to choose the one that feels right, instinctively.
-At the end of the day, the best lens for you is simply the one that you like using the most, even if it seems like a strange choice on paper.
+At the end of the day, the best lens for you is simply the one you like using the most, even if it seems like a strange choice on paper.

 Finally, be consoled by one fact: If everything goes wrong, lenses have a very good resell value!